Joe Banner

 Joe Banner (born February 13, 1953) is an American football executive who was the former president of the Philadelphia Eagles (2001–2012), former chief executive officer of the Cleveland Browns (2012–2013), and former front office consultant for the Atlanta Falcons (2014–2015).
-Banner’s tenure in Philadelphia stacks up with the most accomplished executives in NFL history.
+Banner's tenure in Philadelphia stacks up with the most accomplished executives in NFL history.
 Under his leadership, the Eagles went to five NFC Championship Games in eight seasons and played in Super Bowl XXXIX.
-During the 2000s, Banner’s Eagles had more playoff victories than any team other than the New England Patriots.
+During the 2000s, Banner's Eagles had more playoff victories than any team other than the New England Patriots.
 In the regular season, the Eagles won more games than any team in the NFC, winning the NFC East eight times in ten seasons.
 He is also a co-founder of The 33rd Team, led the launch of Sharp Football Analysis, and has been an advisor to Patricof Co since its founding.

 Pre-football career

 Born to a Jewish family, Banner attended the Rivers School in Weston, Massachusetts and studied economics at Denison University in Granville, Ohio.
+Banner spent his childhood summers at Camp Skylemar in Naples, Maine.
 In 1975, he spent a semester interning at WCAU 1210 AM radio in Philadelphia; soon after, he was hired there as a sports producer and reporter.

-Banner left WCAU when he opened a chain of clothing stores in Boston called Designer’s Clothing.
-He then became Co-Chairman of the Board for the Greater Philadelphia chapter of City Year, a national non-profit organization promoting community service for youth.
+Banner left WCAU when he opened a chain of clothing stores in Boston called Designer's Clothing.
+He then became co-chairman of the Board for the Greater Philadelphia chapter of City Year, a national non-profit organization promoting community service for youth.